Black Gold School Division

 GPS System: Global Positioning system installed on the school bus that relays information to the transportation department on location and logistics of the operating school bus.

 Bus Passes: Black Gold Transportation Department uses a computerized routing system called Bus Planner, a GPS system called Zonar and a student RFID scan card called Zpass.
-All students riding on a school bus operated by Black Gold are required to have a bus pass scan card.
+All students riding on a school bus operated by the Division are required to have a bus pass scan card.

 Zonar Systems: The company used by transportation for GPS and bus passes.